paolo-mangini/paolo-mangini.github.io/content/Allergies.md

 **Disclaimer:** These ingredients reflect my allergies (from mild to severe).
 Please take them into consideration when inviting me for dinner.
-I promise it's not an elaborate way to avoid eating broccoli—I'm just looking out for my well-being! 🤣🍽️

 ## Dairy and Alternatives